 - C&C Landfill -- 14800 P Drive North, Marshall

 Hours: 7 a.m.-5 p.m.
 Monday-Friday; 7 a.m.-noon Saturday (Closed Thanksgiving, Christmas, New Year's Day)

 Location accepts paper, cardboard, plastic, metal cans, and glass.

-Click this link to request a FREE recycling pass.
+Click this link to request a recycling pass.

 - Red Med Box -- Battle Creek Police Department lobby, 34 N. Division St.